akamai/terraform-provider-akamai/docs/resources/appsec_activations.md

 * `network` - The network in which the security configuration should be activated.
 If supplied, must be either STAGING or PRODUCTION.
 If not supplied, STAGING will be assumed.

-* `notes` - An optional text note describing this operation.
+* `notes` - (Required) A text note describing this operation.
+If no attributes were changed since the last time a security configuration was updated using the akamai_appsec_activations resource, an activation will not occur.
+To ensure an activation is called, please update one of the attributes, e.g. the notes attribute.

 * `activate` - (Optional) A boolean indicating whether to activate the specified configuration version.
 If not supplied, True is assumed.